finding happiness in peru

 Duration: 4.5 hours

-DAY 4 - FRIDAY - LUCMABAMBA TO AGUAS CALIENTES
+DAY 4 - LUCMABAMBA TO AGUAS CALIENTES

 The 6.8 miles along the train tracks was a fun, easy walk.
 The Urubamba river gushed by us and we were surrounded by super green trees.
-As we got closer to Aguas Calientes, we started to get glimpses of Machu Picchu from the backside high up on the mountain tops which was super exciting.
+As we got closer to Aguas Calientes, we started to get glimpses of the back of Machu Picchu high up on the mountain tops.
 We were almost there!
+As an added bonus, we spotted the national bird of Peru, the Andean Cock-Of-the-Rock (yes it’s really called that), also known as the tunki in Quechua.
+It's pretty rare to see in the wild.

+Another perk of not going to Llactapata Pass was that we got to Aguas Calientes early afternoon and got to explore that city more.
+We visited a few coffee shops (note to self: drinking two lattes right in a row in the afternoon on an empty stomach is not a good idea) and explored the shops.
 At dinner, Carlos gave us certificates that celebrated our completion of the Salkantay Trek.
 We laughed, ate delicious food, and reminisced about all the fun we had on the trek.
-That night, we stayed at the Royal Inti Hotel and after so many days of sweat and grime, it was nice to be in a hotel and be back in civilization.
+That night, we stayed at the Royal Inti Hotel and after so many days of sweat and grime, it was nice to be in a hotel and back in civilization.

 Lucmabamba (Jungle Domes Camp) to Hidroeléctrica station (via van)